 - What To Do If the Light Stays On After Descaling?

 In addition to weekly cleaning, Nespresso recommends you descale your Vertuoline coffee maker every 3 months or 300 capsules, whichever comes first.
 If your tap has “hard water,” meaning it contains higher level of minerals, then you should do this more frequently.
 If you are not sure about the level of minerals in your water, you can get a low-cost water testing kit.

 The Nespresso Vertuoline has a light that will let you know that it is time to descale.
 On the VertuoPlus, the light will be half red and half green, though the green may look yellow to some people.
 On The Vertuo Next, Vertuo and Evoluo it will be an orange blinking light.
+To some people, this light may look yellow.
 You can still use your machine a few times after this warning light turns on, but it’s best to descale soon as possible.

 If your machine is not pumping water, or if your coffee is no longer hot enough, that is another sign that your brewer needs maintenance.

 It takes around 20 minutes to finish the process.
 It cannot be stopped so be sure to start only once you have all of the supplies you need and have enough time to finish it.